-General Jan Dodonna said in ANH “Then man your ships.
-And may the Force be with you.” and was thus the first to say the famous line.
+General Jan Dodonna said in A New Hope “Then man your ships.
+And may the Force be with you” and was thus the first to say the famous line.
 Dodonna was played by Alex McCrindle.
-The character appeared again in the Rogue One prequel, played by different actor, Ian McElhinney.
+The character appeared again in the Rogue One prequel, played by a different actor, Ian McElhinney.

 Paul Rose Jr is the Editor in Chief of Wealth of Geeks & manages the Associated Press program for The Insiders network.
 He has worked as TV News Producer, Forensic Analyst, and Train Conductor, among many other things.
 He’s the former TV Editor for InfuzeMag and owns more books, DVDs, and comics than most people have seen in their lifetimes.
 When he’s not writing or editing on Wealth of Geeks, he exercises his creative muscle writing screenplays and acting in film and television in Los Angeles, CA.